georgejhunt/scraper-tools-gh/sites/en-statpearls/Process.md

 3. Run conv_html.py.
 This will fix up urls and simplify all the html pages.
 4. Run make-zim.sh.
 This will create a zim file.
 5. Add the zim to library.xml using iiab-make-kiwix-lib and use the resulting xml for iiab-library.xml

+In future we will want to use the [Article Index](https://www.statpearls.com/ArticleLibrary/index) to determine which articles need to be refreshed.

+make-stat-pearl-cat.py will need to be modified for this.